MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md

 ms.date: 10/01/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: 540f26a9fa464f28c5b3744826cd2221567e45f9
+ms.openlocfilehash: 492ab7550a82f291566c0170ae42ba46de0ad292
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/28/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="map-text-on-recurring-payments-to-accounts-for-automatic-reconciliation"></a>Map Text on Recurring Payments to Accounts for Automatic Reconciliation
-In the **Text-to-Account Mapping** window, which you open from the **Payment Reconciliation Journal** window, you can set up mappings between text on payments and specific debit, credit, and balancing accounts so that such payments are posted to the specified accounts when you post the payment reconciliation journal.
+On the **Text-to-Account Mapping** page, which you open from the **Payment Reconciliation Journal** page, you can set up mappings between text on payments and specific debit, credit, and balancing accounts so that such payments are posted to the specified accounts when you post the payment reconciliation journal.

 Similar functionality exists to reconcile excess amounts on payment reconciliation journal lines on an ad-hoc basis.
 For more information, see [Reconcile Payments That Cannot be Applied Automatically](receivables-how-reconcile-payments-cannot-apply-auto.md).

 Payments posted based on text-to-account mapping are not applied to open entries, but are merely posted to the specified accounts in addition to creating bank account ledger entries.
 Accordingly, text-to-account mapping is suited for recurring cash receipts or expenses, such as frequent purchases of car fuel or bank fees and interest, that regularly occur on the bank statement and do not need a related business document.
 For more information, see the “Example - Text-to-Account Mapping for Fuel Expense” section in this topic.

 > [!NOTE]
 >   Payments on reconciliation journal lines are only set to posting according to text-to-account mapping if the automatic application function can only provide a match confidence of **Low** or **Medium**.
-If the automatic application function provides a match confidence of High, then the payment is automatically applied to one or more open entries, and the payment is not posted to the accounts specified in the **Text-to-Account Mapping** window.
+If the automatic application function provides a match confidence of High, then the payment is automatically applied to one or more open entries, and the payment is not posted to the accounts specified on the **Text-to-Account Mapping** page.
 In other words, a match confidence of **High** overrules a text-to-account mapping.

 On a payment reconciliation journal line where the payment has been set to posting according to text-to-account mapping, the **Match Confidence** field contains **High - Text-to-Account Mapping**, and the **Account Type** and **Account No.** fields contain the mapped accounts.

 ## <a name="to-map-text-on-recurring-payments-to-accounts-for-automatic-reconciliation"></a>To map text on recurring payments to accounts for automatic reconciliation
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Reconciliation Journals**, and then choose the related link.
 2. Open a payment reconciliation journal.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).
 3. Choose the **Map Text to Account** action.
-The **Text-to-Account Mapping** window opens.
+The **Text-to-Account Mapping** page opens.
 4. In the **Mapping Text** field, enter any text that occurs on payments that you want to post to specified accounts without applying to an open entry.
 You can enter up to 50 characters.

     > [!NOTE]